Rahuldeb5/nvidia-project/README.md

 Steps to run:
 1) Run capture_image.py and input 'y' to capture a frame from the webcam.
 The frame will be saved in captured_image.jpg.
 2) Run text_recognition.py.
-This will run text-recognition on captured_image.jpg and save the text to captured_text.txt.
+This will run text recognition on captured_image.jpg and save the text to captured_text.txt.
 3) Run generate_summary.py.
 This will use the transformers module to summarize the text in captured_text.txt and upload the summary to text_summary.txt.

 Required libraries: OpenCV, Tesseract OCR, Pytorch